 What Is a Wrongful Death Claim?

 Wrongful death is when a fatality occurs as a result of an injury or accident that should not have happened.
-This can be as a result of negligence or carelessness, as well as a range of other aggravating factors.
+This can be a result of negligence or carelessness, as well as a range of other aggravating factors.

 Wrongful death law varies from state to state.
 Though many are similar in the sense of claimants and damages permitted.
 In this article, we’ll be referring to the Florida Wrongful Death Act.